Akuli/python-tutorial/installing-python.md

 2. Move your mouse over the blue Downloads button, but don't click it, Then click the button that downloads the latest version of Python.
 3. Run the installer.
-4. Select the "advanced installation" option, and make sure the py.exe launcher gets installed.
+4. Install Python like any other program.
+Make sure the py.exe launcher gets installed.

 ### Mac OSX